dgaydukov/cert-aws/files/sa.md

 Yet previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
 But for all new encryption new key is used.
 Data Key (limited to a region) - generated by CMK and used to encrypt data larger than 4KB (CMK can encrypt only less than 4KB) and be used outside KMS.
-Envelope encryption - you encrypt data with data key, then encrypt data key with master key (stored securely by kms)
+Envelope encryption - you encrypt data with data key, then encrypt data key with master key (stored securely by kms) Access to key is a combination of key policy (resource policy) + iam policy.
+Any explicit deny always overwrite allow.
+Compare to other resources to add access to kms you must add key policy (with or without iam policy).
+As other resource policy, key policy include `Principal` - who is using policy statement, and `Resource` - which is always `*` - which means this CMK.
+When you create CMK from:
+* cli - if you don't provide any custom policy, default is created which gives full access to root user.
+* console - you can choose users/roles from current account or any root user from other aws account which would have full access.
+Also root user is given full access.
+It's best practice to give root user full access.
+Cause if you give some user full access, then delete this user, you can't use cmk.
+You must contact aws support.
+So compare to other services cmk doesn't implicitly allow access to root user, you have to add it explicitly.
+KMS vs CloudHSM:
+* cloudHSM - your personal key encryption hardware in aws cloud
+* kmd - shared hardware tenancy, you have your own partition inside shared with other aws customers

 ###### Route53
 Route53 - is amazon DNS service that help to transform domain name into IP address.
 It's called 53, cause 53 - port of DNS.